lostromos/lostromos/docs/testing.md

 3. Alert when resources are being deleted.

 These tests cover the create/update/delete use cases that lostromos allows.
 To run that testing in Travis we have to set up Minikube via this [script](../test/scripts/install_minikube.sh) before actually running the integration tests.
-It should be noted that we need minikube 0.22.3 or above due to a bug in 0.22.2 and below which caused issues with kubectl interactions.

 ### Testing Docker Image